jwiegley/johnwiegley/posts/2017-03-31-descriptive-interpretation.md

 For many years I'd read this Hidden Word in what seems like the obvious way: until my heart is purified from all envy, I cannot attain God's everlasting dominion.
-Since this is quite difficult to achieve, it makes that kingdom feel very far away, nearly impossible to reach.
+Since this is quite difficult to achieve, it makes that kingdom feel very far away, and nearly impossible to reach.

 But what if it's not *prescribing* a condition *I* must achieve, but is *describing* the nature of that kingdom, by depicting the character of one who